-Goal # Description Type of Goal 2 Climate & Engagement : We will develop a caring school culture that supports student wellness, is responsive to stakeholder feedback, and ensures organizational sustainability Broad
+Goal # Description Type of Goal 2 Climate & Engagement: We will foster a caring school culture that prioritizes student wellness, encourages stakeholder engagement, and promotes long-term organizational sustainability.
+Broad and created increased feelings of isolation.

-As a new normal post-pandemic has finally set in, ECHSG remains focused on our mission of reimagining public education in low income communities of color and to meet the evolving needs of all learners enrolled in the school.
-We recognize the virtual learning during Covid school closures impacted our students' connectedness and created increased feelings of isolation.
 Not only have we seen a higher volume of students dealing with anxiety, peer pressure, or questioning their gender identity, we are also seeing the negative consequences of attention-seeking behavior resulting in disciplinary issues.
 Additionally, our counselors and social workers are seeing the direct correlation between those who are socially withdrawn and chronic absenteeism.
-To navigate these issues we implemented a comprehensive approach to further develop a caring school culture that supports student wellness and is responsive to feedback.
+To navigate these issues we implemented a comprehensive approach that further develops a caring school culture and supports student wellness while being responsive to feedback.